 Computer Security Breach - A unit of the Company's European processing business was the subject of a criminal security breach in late 2011.
 The affected business represents less than 5% of the Company's revenues, profits and transactions.
-Euronet took immediate steps to remediate the breach and ensure its impact was contained.
+European took immediate steps to remediate the breach and ensure its impact was contained.

-Certain claims arising from such breach have been asserted against us, and we expect that additional claims may be asserted in the future.
-However, we maintain insurance to cover the financial exposure for response costs, losses by the card issuer and fines of penalties from incidents of this nature.
-We expect the aggregate amount of expenses incurred and losses asserted against us for which we ultimately bear liability to be within the limits of our insurance.
-Consequently, the Company does not expect the net financial impact of such expenses or loss from the breach, after insurance recovery, if any, to be material.
+Certain claims arising from such breach were asserted against the Company, and it is possible that additional claims may be asserted in the future.
+However, the Company maintains insurance to cover the financial exposure for response costs, losses by the card issuer and fines or penalties from incidents of this nature.
+To date, the aggregate amount of expenses incurred and losses asserted against the Company for which the Company ultimately bore liability have been within the limits of our insurance and the only cost to the Company has been its retention amount under its insurance.
+The Company does not currently expect the net financial impact of expenses or losses from the breach, after insurance recovery, to be material to its consolidated financial statements.